ElectricityEmissions.jl: A Framework for the Comparison of Carbon Intensity Signals: Carbon Emission Metrics

-\paragraph{\textbf{Locational marginal carbon emissions (LMCE)}} To answer questions such as “how do carbon emissions change if I choose to charge my electric vehicle now rather than later?”, we can instead consider the marginal carbon emissions.
-By applying sensitivity analysis methods to the OPF problem, we can describe how a small change in a given load $\delta p_{D,j,t}$ changes the optimal generation dispatch $\delta p_{G,t}^*$.
-This allows us derive the associated change in emissions $\delta E = e_{G,t}^T \delta p_{G,t}^*$ and obtain the so called \emph{locational marginal carbon emissions} (LMCE)
+\paragraph{\textbf{Locational marginal carbon emissions (LMCE)}} To answer questions such as “how do carbon emissions change if I choose to charge my electric vehicle now rather than later?”, a more accurate metric is the locational marginal carbon emissions.
+By applying sensitivity analysis methods to the OPF problem, we can describe how a small change in a given load, denoted by $\delta p_{D,j,t}$, changes the optimal generation dispatch.
+We denote changes in generation by $\delta p_{G,j,t}^*$.
+Once we know $\delta p_{G,j,t}^*$, we can derive the associated change in grid emissions at time $t$ as $\delta E_{G,t}^{tot} = \sum_{i\in\mathcal{G}} e_{G,i,t} \delta p_{G,i,t}^*$.
+After normalizing for the change in load, we obtain the so called \emph{locational marginal carbon emissions} (LMCE)

 Our implementation of LMCE is based on the method described in \cite{lindberg2020environmental}, but extended to account for piece-wise linear cost functions.
 The full mathematical model is described in Appendix \ref{app:LMCE_calc}.
-Note that LMCE inherently account for transmission constraints, and this varies by location in the grid when transmission capacity is limited.
+Note that LMCE inherently accounts for transmission constraints, and thus varies by location in the grid when transmission capacity is limited.

-The locational marginal emissions $\lambda_{CO2}$ are arguably the metric that most accurately describes the impact of (small) load shifting actions (i.e. intentional changes in $p_{D,t}$) to reduce carbon emissions \cite{lindberg2021guide}, \cite{lindberg2022using}.
+The locational marginal emissions $\lambda_{CO2}$ are arguably the metric that most accurately describes the impact of (small) load shifting actions (i.e. intentional changes in $p_{D,j,t}$) to reduce carbon emissions \cite{lindberg2021guide}, \cite{lindberg2022using}.
 However, because they represent sensitivities of the OPF solution, LMCE can vary widely between time-steps and and may not be an appropriate metric for larger load shifts.